MrEddX/docs.chatrix.one/docs/faq.en.md

 Contacts are available at the bottom of the page, as well as in the [About](https://docs.chatrix.one/en/about/#contacts) tab.
 If you are using a mobile device please check the :material-menu: menu.

+* * *

 ## Why don't you answer my question?

-I've probably already answered that question in the lines above.
+I've probably already answered your question in the lines above.